 We are happy to advise you on all matters relating to prevention and health promotion.

 Lots is done to prevent accidents at the workplace – employers are legally obliged to do so.
 Did you know, however, that most accidents happen during leisure time?
-Every year in Switzerland, more than half a million workers are injured in accidents when doing sport, at home or in road traffic.
+Every year in Switzerland, more than half a million workers are injured in accidents while exercising, at home or in traffic.
 That is almost twice the number of people injured in occupational accidents.